TrinadhKatlagunta/DataScience_Projects_CODSOFT/Task5_CreditCardFraudDetection/README.md

 # Credit Card Fraud Detection
 # This project demonstrates how to detect credit card fraud using a logistic regression model.
 # The dataset used is a publicly available dataset of credit card transactions, where the
 # 'Class' column indicates whether a transaction is fraudulent (1) or not (0).

-# Required libraries
+# Import necessary libraries
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt